home-assistant/operating-system/Documentation/partition.md

 ## Verify Power Supply Size (3.5A strongly recommended)
-Using an attached SSD will most likely draw more power than the official Power supply (PS) that comes with the Rpi can deliver.
-Advice is to use one that provides at least 3.5A These will not be available in every region.
+Using an USB attached SSD can draw quite some power.
+For instance on Raspberry Pi 3 the official Raspberry Pi power supply (PSU) only provides 2.5A which can be too tight.
+Use a power supply which can at least provide 3.5A.
 Alternatively use a powered USB hub.
-Connect the Hub to 1 of the USB slots of your Rpi, and connect the SSD to the Hub.
-The PS that came with the Hub will power the attached device(s), and the PS for the Rpi will only have to take care of the Rpi.
+Connect the Hub to one of the USB slots of your Raspberry Pi, and connect the SSD to the Hub.
+The power supply that came with the Hub will power the attached device(s).